dchege711/programming_challenges/advent-of-code/2021/src/HydrothermalVenture/05-hydrothermal-venture.md

 To avoid the most dangerous areas, you need to determine **the number of points where at least two lines overlap**. **At how many points do at least two lines overlap?**

+### Part Two

+Unfortunately, considering only horizontal and vertical lines doesn't give you the full picture; you need to also consider **diagonal lines**.

+Because of the limits of the hydrothermal vent mapping system, the lines in your list will only ever be horizontal, vertical, or a diagonal line at exactly 45 degrees.
+In other words:

+* An entry like `1,1 -> 3,3` covers points `1,1`, `2,2`, and `3,3`.
+* An entry like `9,7 -> 7.9` covers points `9,7`, `8,8`, and `7,9`.

+Consider all of the lines. **At how many points do at least two lines overlap?**